Iterative removal of sources to model the turbulent electromotive force: Introduction

 when mean fields are defined using horizontal averaging\footnote{We also note that we have used a convention such that the repeated indices are summed over.} (see \eref{eq:mean}).
-Here $\alpha_{ij}$ and $\eta_{ij}$ are the coefficients of the dynamo tensors, which in general relate to the statistical properties of the background turbulence.
+Here $\alpha_{ij}$ and $\eta_{ij} $ are the coefficients of the dynamo tensors, which in general relate to the statistical properties of the background turbulence.
 In the high conductivity limit, these coefficients are proportional to the specific turbulence properties such as the fluctuating kinetic and magnetic energy densities and their helicity densities.
 Therefore in the context of various astrophysical systems, these dynamo coefficients dictate how statistical properties of the background turbulence impact the evolution of large-scale magnetic fields.
-Observational estimates of the dynamo coefficients often rely upon assumptions and phenomenological properties of the turbulence \citep{kr_rad_book,anv_kan_book}.
-Equally, analytical estimates of the transport coefficients make simplifying assumptions that are often questionable \citep{CH96}.
-Therefore direct magnetohydrodynamic (MHD) simulations of such systems with realistic turbulence driving and wherein the $\mean{\emf}$ and $\mean{\BB}$ are self-consistently generated, provide a very useful tool in estimating the dynamo coefficients.
+Observational estimates of the dynamo coefficients often rely upon assumptions and phenomenological properties of the turbulence.
+In the context of galactic dynamo, e.g., the estimation relies upon the observables such as correlation length scales of turbulence and the supernova (SN) rate \citep{kr_rad_book,anv_kan_book}.
+Equally, analytical estimates of the transport coefficients \citep[e.g.][]{CH96} make simplifying assumptions (such as isotropy of turbulence and high conductivity etc.) that are often questionable.
+Therefore direct magnetohydrodynamic (MHD) simulations of such systems with realistic turbulence driving and wherein the $\mean{ \emf}$ and $\mean{\BB}$ are self-consistently generated, provide a very useful tool in estimating the dynamo coefficients.